-Of all the fund types indicated above, the majority of alternative funds in Portugal are venture capital and real estate funds, followed by undertakings for collective investment in transferable securities that do not comply with the UCITS Directive.
+Of all the above-mentioned fund types, the majority of alternative funds in Portugal are venture capital and real estate funds, followed by UCITS that do not comply with the UCITS Directive.
 The remaining types of alternative funds have only a residual representation in the Portuguese market.

-2.2 Fund Structures
+Fund Structures

-AIFs may take either one of the two forms or structures listed below, both of which are subject to licensing procedures:
+AIFs may take either one of the following two forms or structures, both of which are subject to licensing procedures: